To apply to Graduate School at the University of Pittsburgh Swanson School of Engineering:

 TRANSCRIPTS: Applicants are required to upload academic records from each academic institution(undergraduate and/or graduate) attended.
 Official, original academic credentials that are issued in a language other than English must be accompanied by a certified English translation.
 These will be considered unofficial copies.

-GRE SCORES: GRE scores are optional only for applicants to the part-time Master's program who have an undergraduate degree from an accredited U.S. university.
-In all other cases, they are required.
+GRE SCORES: GRE scores are encouraged but optional.
 Official GRE test scores must be sent directly from the Educational Testing Service (ETS).
 Using the institution code of 2927 for the University of Pittsburgh is sufficient.
 Please refer to the following web site for further information on the GRE and registration forms: http://www.ets.org/gre.

 FINANCIAL ASSISTANCE: Find out how scholarships, fellowships, traineeships, and grants can help pay for education excellence: